 How to apply for the Professional Master’s Program:

-The application period for Fall 2021 is now open through the UW Graduate School Application Page.
-The program profile page is not up yet, but there is program-specific information available.
+The application period for Fall 2023 is now open through the UW Graduate School Application Page.
 If you click Apply, you will be able to select the M.S.
 Professional Program option.
 Applications submitted by February 1 are given highest consideration for Fall semester admission.